What Ya Gonna Do

 By the mid-70s a friend of Jim's encouraged him to audition for a band called In A Hot Coma.
 The band, which had previously been known as Marilyn, had recently changed personnel, and with that, their name.
 Jim got the gig as drummer alongside Jerome Brish (going by the name Alex Deluxe) on guitar, Scott Krueger on bass, Caleb Alexander on sax, and Martin Krohne on guitar.

 This line-up of the band played a warm-up slot for Cheap Trick right before their debut album on Epic was released.
 It was a jam-packed performance and Jerome was wearing a pair of custom made, skintight leopard pants with nothing underneath.
 Unbeknownst to him, the entire front seam of his pants had split during one of their final songs.
-While the audience was pointing fingers and the band tried to gesture to him that he had “fallen out,” he didn’t notice until after they’d completed their set!
+The audience was pointing fingers and the band tried to gesture to him that he had “fallen out,” but he didn’t notice until after they’d completed their set!
 Thinking he'd be the laughing stock of the city, Cheap Trick guitarist Rick Nielson assured him after the show that the incident would be talked about for years to come, and that's a good thing!

 In A Hot Coma would continue to incur line-up changes throughout most of their existence, but did stabilize themselves for a while with Jerome Brish, Richard and Gerard LaValliere, Guy Hoffman and a promising young keyboard player named Jill Kossoris.
 When Jill decided to leave the group after a couple years to form her own band, The Shivvers, the remainder of In A Hot Coma morphed into The Haskels.

 Scott eventually left The Feel and went on to play in The Orbits, and later, The Shivvers.
-By mid-1979, Martin, Greg and Jim had come to their own as The Baxters, a well-rehearsed trio.
+By mid-1979, Martin, Greg and Jim had come into their own as The Baxters, a well-rehearsed trio.
 After placing second at a State Fair Battle Of The Bands competition in West Allis, they made their debut at popular punk club, Zak’s, on New Years Eve alongside The Haskels.

 The band sauntered on for a couple years, writing songs and playing shows and parties around the Midwest.
 They occasionally tried bringing in a second guitar player but typically remained a three-piece.
 Along with Martin and Greg's originals, The Baxters incorporated some covers into their set from the likes of Elvis Costello and Nick Lowe, with a sprinkling of British Invasion material carried over from their days in The Feel.
 At the height of their existence they had over 200 original songs in their repertoire!

-Thanks for the posting Mike!
+1. Thanks for the posting Mike!
 Now, if anyone who reads this can find Greg, I would be grateful.

 ReplyDelete